seilanhiep/data/kh/source_data/ministry_of_health/demographic_and_health_survey/2010/demographic_and_health_survey_2010_metadata.md

 Sources

-National Institute of Statistics, Directorate General for Health, and ICF Macro, 2011.
+National Institute of Statistics, Directorate General for Health and ICF Macro, 2011.
 Cambodia Demographic and Health Survey 2010.
 Phnom Penh, Cambodia and Calverton, Maryland, USA: National Institute of Statistics, Directorate General for Health, and ICF Macro.